wastevan/.github/profile/README.md

 View community impact and participate in events.

-## How Agents Interact with EcoConnect
+## How Agents Interact with WasteVan

 Sign up and create a profile.
 NB: An agent would be required to buy some points during the registration process